Data investigation

 2.1 The 45–74 age gate

-Nebraska Medicaid is the only state in the 37-state series with an explicit upper age limit on Wegovy MACE coverage.
+Nebraska Medicaid is the only state we've reviewed with an explicit upper age limit on Wegovy MACE coverage.
 The 45–74 window appears to mirror the published enrollment age range of the SELECT cardiovascular outcome trial — Lincoff et al. 2023, NEJM (PMID 37952131) — which enrolled patients 45 years and older with established CVD without diabetes.
 SELECT's upper enrollment age bound was not explicitly capped at 74, but the trial population skewed heavily toward 50–75 (median age ~62), and Nebraska Medicaid appears to have used the trial's effective enrollment window as the coverage gate.

 Operational consequence: patients 75 years and older with established CVD and BMI ≥ 27 cannot use the Nebraska Wegovy MACE carve-out, even when they meet the FDA-label criteria (which have no upper age bound).
 Appeals on age-denial grounds referencing the FDA-label-no-upper-bound + the SELECT publication for clinical-rationale support are the strongest appeal route, but success is uncertain.